stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 # Maybe use for local configurations and triggers
 ```

 Note the use of `invert`.
-Mapping file courtesy of GH user @alrealmess.
+Mapping file courtesy of GH user @arealmess.

 ### mwp-hid-test usage